patoui/php_convert_heic/README.md

 # PHP Convert HEIC 🎨

-This repository serves to show how to enable HEIC support with ImageMagick through PHP's imagick extension.
+This repository serves to show how to enable HEIC support with ImageMagick through PHP's imagick extension and converting an image of HEIC format to JPG.

 ## Running the example 🏃